fgrelard/Esmraldi/docs/user/gettingstarted.rst

 Esmraldi requires Python 3.8.

-Easiest and cross-platform solution is to set up Esmraldi using Anaconda.
-On Windows, follow `this tutorial <https://www.thewindowsclub.com/how-to-enable-or-disable-win32-long-paths-in-windows-11-10>`_ to enable long paths in the registry.
+Easiest and cross-platform solution is to set up Esmraldi using `Anaconda <https://www.anaconda.com/download>`_.
+Follow the installation steps.
+Anaconda command prompts as well as a GUI are installed.

+**On Windows:** follow `this tutorial <https://www.thewindowsclub.com/how-to-enable-or-disable-win32-long-paths-in-windows-11-10>`_ to enable long paths in the registry.

 Then, you can use Anaconda's GUI to import a new environment after downloading Esmraldi.
 Alternatively, you can paste the following commands in the Anaconda Powershell prompt::

    git clone https://github.com/fgrelard/Esmraldi.git